 Employment at will is the principle that an employer can terminate employment for any reason, provided that is not illegal.
 All states have some form of employment at will although mostly with some restrictions—notably Montana, in line with European nations, only allows this during an initial 6-month probation period.

 In theory, at-will employment offers freedom and flexibility to both employers and employees.
-It gives employers the financial security that they are able to reduce labor costs fast.
+It gives employers the financial security to reduce labor costs fast.
 It also means that employees can choose to leave a job they dislike without having to work any notice period.
 However, critics claim that at-will employment leads to job insecurity, disadvantaging workers.

 Exemptions to Employment at Will